 On February 18th, Conservative Shadow Minister for Agriculture and Agri-Food, John Barlow MP for Foothills, AB, introduced Bill C-205, An Act to amend the Health of Animals Act.

 The wording of the bill was couched in the rhetoric of protecting the health of animals and workers in farms and slaughterhouses.
 However, it is clearly a federal extension of the provincial ag-gag legislation.
 Bill 27 passed in Alberta late last year and Bill 156 is currently being debated in Ontario.
+(Bill 156 has now been passed in the Ontario Legislature.)
 Bill 205 would make it an offence under the Health of Animals Act for animal activists to perform civil disobedience occupations of farms or slaughterhouses.

 1 The Health of Animals Act is amended by adding the following after section 9:

 Exposure of animals to disease or toxic substance

 “No person shall, without lawful authority or excuse, enter a building or other enclosed place in which animals are kept knowing that or being reckless as to whether entering such a place could result in the exposure of the animals to a disease or toxic substance that is capable of affecting or contaminating them.”